 Use a JPEG file

-When E2B boots, you can configure it so that you must enter a password before the menu is displayed.
+When E2B boots, you can configure it so that the user must enter a password before the Main menu is displayed.

-You can have a different background for the Master Password entry screen - see here.
+You can have a different background for a Master Password entry screen - see here.

 Changing background based on the day of the week

 %@random% returns a number between 0 and 32767, so dividing by 3277 will give a number between 0 and 9.